SimpliAj/CFX-Status-BOT/README.md

 **Optional:** If you're familiar with the configuration, you can also change the status page that the bot monitors, provided it uses the https://statuspage.io/ platform but you have to edit the  thumbnail_url in main.py by yourself.

+## Bot Commands:

+- /help - Displays this embed
+- /features - Shows bot features*
+- /about - Shows general information about this bot
+- /setup - Sets up the bot*

+Commands with a * are limited to people who have admin rights in the discord.

+When you run the /setup command the Bots want a few things which you setup:
+- channel (set the channel where the bot should post)
+- send_embed (true/false) This will send the Overview Embed
+- send_alerts (true/false) This will set if alerts on change will be sent
+- role (set Pingrole) this will add to the alerts the pingrole.
+When you do not want a Pingrole just don't set the role

+1. /setup channel: #channel send_embed: true send_alerts: true role: @PINGROLE (this would send Permanent Staus embed + Notify on Changes into same Discord Channel with Roleping)
+2. /setup channel: #channel2 send_embed: false send_alerts: true role: @PINGROLE
+(this would not send the Status Embed, it would Notify on Changes into the Channel Discord Channel with a Roleping)

+# Future Plans

 In a future update, I plan to add configuration options to customize the thumbnail URLs for the status embed and error messages.